Breast reconstruction after breast cancer

 Breast reconstruction procedure

-• How long does recovery take?
+• How long does the recovery phase take?

 • What will my new breast look and feel like?

-• Where will the scars be after the operation?
+• Where will scars remain after surgery?

 Costs and health insurance